12 Christmas gifts for travellers

 3. Packing cubes

-I started using packing cubes on my horse riding trip to Montenegro and it was a revelation.
-It changed the way I packed and made life on the road so much easier.
-I no longer find myself pulling out a pair of black leggings when I’m really after my black cardigan, or rooting around for a fresh pair of underwear.
+Packing cubes have been a revelation for us.
+They have changed the way we pack and made life on the road so much easier.
+We no longer find ourselves pulling out a pair of black trousers when we’re really after a black T-shirt, or rooting around for a fresh pair of underwear.

-I enjoy snorkelling but have to constantly fiddle with a foggy mask.
-When swimming with whale sharks in Djibouti, I had to keep surfacing to clear water from my mask which meant I missed precious moments with these majestic creatures.
+Kia enjoys snorkelling but has to constantly fiddle with a foggy mask.
+When swimming with whale sharks in Djibouti, she had to keep surfacing to clear water from her mask which meant she missed precious moments with these majestic creatures.
 The Aria Full Face Mask by Ocean Reef is a game-changer.

 With patented air circulation technology, it guarantees no fogging.
 It has a 180° panoramic view, allows users to breathe through their nose and prevents water from getting in.
 Accessories include a corrective lens, sports camera mount, selfie stick and Snorkie Talkie, an innovation that allows you to communicate while snorkelling!